 More broadly speaking, in addition to sharing 350 years of recipes and cookbooks, the history of food & drink collecting area also helps document early American cookery, southern cookery, social history, household management, home remedies, domestic economy/economy history, dietetics/nutrition, customs and eating habits, food processing/preservation, and eating/cooking in wartime.
 You can read more about the History of Food & Drink materials on our website.

-You can also search our finding aids directly by visiting the Virginia Heritage website: http://vaheritage.org/.
+You can also search our finding aids directly by visiting the Archival Resources of the Virginias (ARVAS) website: https://arvasarchive.org/.
 You'll want to limit the repository to "Virginia Polytechnic Institute and State University."
-To bring up a list of all our culinary-related collections, search "history of food and drink."
-Or, you can search on specific terms like "recipe" or "cocktail."
-This site is a statewide portal and may also point you to resources around Virginia.
+To bring up a list of all our culinary-related collections, search "history of food and drink" (alternatively, you can view this list of collections as a live search) Or, you can search on specific terms like "recipe" or "cocktail."
+This site is two-state portal and may also point you to resources around Virginia and West Virginia.

 We are beginning to digitize food-related manuscripts or items from manuscript collections and will continue to do so in the future.
 Digitized manuscripts are available online.